 - an established successful screen business (active for more than five years and with demonstrable production experience in television, commercials, new media, online or gaming) which wants to establish a slate of up to three feature projects as part of a plan to enter feature film production.

-The maximum level of support will be up to $100,000 per application and subject to availability of funds.
+The maximum level of support available is generally up to $100,000 per application and subject to availability of funds.
 A minimum of 50% of the funding must be spent on third party development costs.
 Expenditure is expected to take place over the next 12 to 18 months.

-You cannot apply for Boost funding if you are currently receiving Boost funding, if your company is currently receiving NZFC Business Development Scheme funding, or if you are using He Ara Funding and have not yet fulfilled your contractual obligations.
-However, applications from companies who were successful in round one of Boost funding (July 2015) but who wish to apply for a top up will also be considered, but you must provide evidence of how Boost has helped you so far.
+You cannot apply for Boost funding if you are currently receiving Boost funding, if your company is currently receiving Business Development Scheme funding from the Film Commission, or if you are using He Ara Funding and have not yet fulfilled your contractual obligations.

 Applicants must include a detailed plan outlining how the funds will enable the growth of their business, proposed key performance indicators (KPI’s) across the period, and intended outcomes by the end of expenditure.

-Applications will be initially assessed by NZFC staff, who will present to a panel comprising two external assessors and the Chief Executive.
-The panel will make recommendations to the Chief Executive who will make the final decision, under delegated authority from the NZFC Board.
+Applications will be assessed by a panel comprising two external assessors and the Chief Executive.

 For more information and to submit your application, please contact the Devolved Development Co-ordinator Adrianne Roberts [email protected] or (04) 382 7681.